Multiple fires reported in Northwest Colorado

 A view of the Elk Fire burning outside of Meeker, Colorado, Aug.
 3, 2025.
 (BLM photo by James Michels)

-The Lee Fire, first reported the afternoon of Aug.
-2, is currently estimated at 700 acres with no known containment.
-The fire is burning 20 miles southwest of Meeker on lands managed by the Bureau of Land Management White River Field Office.
+The Lee and Grease fires, first reported the afternoon of Aug.
+2, are currently estimated at 13,025 acres for both fires with no known containment.
+The fire is burning approximately 18 miles southwest of Meeker on lands managed by the Bureau of Land Management White River Field Office.

 A Type 3 control team from Wyoming is managing both the Lee Fire and the Grease Fire.
 Oil and gas infrastructure as well as power infrastructure are at risk.
 Fires are visible from the town of Meeker, Colorado State Highway 13 and 64, and Rio Blanco County Road 5.

-Similar warm, dry weather is forecasted for the area for Monday, with Weather Service issuing a Fire Weather Watch for Monday for dry fuels, low relative humidity and gusty winds.
+Windy, hot and dry weather are predicted to continue.
 Firefighter and public safety are the number one priority on all of these incidents.
 Please use caution when traveling in the areas of these fires as firefighting crews and resources will be traveling the same routes as they respond to these incidents.

 The BLM manages about 245 million acres of public land located primarily in 12 western states, including Alaska, on behalf of the American people.
 The BLM also administers 700 million acres of sub-surface mineral estate throughout the nation.
 Our mission is to sustain the health, diversity, and productivity of America’s public lands for the use and enjoyment of present and future generations.